A unique, ring-like radio source with quadrilateral structure detected with machine learning: Methodology

 \section{Methodology}

-To detect interesting sources in the 115 images, covering 166 square degrees, from the enhanced MGCLS data products, we first ran the \pybdsf{} source-finding algorithm \citep{Mohan2015} with standard parameters.
-Because our focus is on sources with unusual morphology, the catalogue was constructed from \pybdsf{} islands rather than individual Gaussian components.
-We removed the majority of simple, uninteresting sources by requiring a minimum of four components per island.
+To detect interesting sources in the 115 images, covering 166 square degrees, from the enhanced MGCLS data products, we first ran the \pybdsf{} source-finding algorithm \citep{Mohan2015} with standard parameters. \review{\pybdsf{} works by applying a threshold dependent on the local rms noise, and then detecting regions of contiguous emission, called islands.
+The islands are fit with a number of Gaussian components, which are usually used in radio source catalogues.
+However, because our focus is on sources with unusual morphology, we obtained better results by constructing the catalogue from \pybdsf{} islands rather than individual Gaussian components.} We removed the majority of simple, uninteresting sources by requiring a minimum of four components per island.
 We then used the average position between the components as the source centre, and also determined the minimum size for the source using the island boundary.
 The final image for each source is thus scaled to ensure all emission is captured in a single cutout.
 We resized each image, interpolating if necessary, to 128x128 pixels.

-We applied a sigma-clipping algorithm, using a threshold of $3\sigma$, to remove contaminating emission in the image and used contour-fitting from \opencv{} \citep{Bradski2000} to select only the central source.
-This approach resulted in a catalogue of 6332 extended sources.
+\review{We applied a standard sigma-clipping algorithm from \astropy{} \citep{astropy:2013, astropy:2018, astropy:2022}, using a threshold of $3\sigma$.
+This algorithm uses an iterative approach to estimate the noise of the image and then masks pixels below the $3\sigma$ threshold.
+This selects the brightest regions in the cutout but includes unrelated background sources that may confuse the machine learning algorithm.
+To correct for this, we applied a contour-fitting algorithm from \opencv{} \citep{Bradski2000} to the masked image and selected only the emission contained in the central contour (assumed the be the source in question) thus removing the background sources.} This approach resulted in a catalogue of 6332 extended sources.

 After extracting cutouts of the sources, we followed a similar procedure as in \cite{Lochner2021} which works well for radio data despite originally being applied to optical galaxies.
 The approach combines simple morphological features with the anomaly detection algorithm isolation forest \citep{liu2008} to provide an initial ranking according to anomaly score.
 We note that due to technical failures in the feature extraction (usually for small sources with few data points), the total number of sources reduced to 6047.